- Can I use a Zoom cable modem with my cable company’s Internet service?

 Zoom cable modems are certified by the official testing authority used by cable services throughout the United States, CableLabs®.
 Some cable services also require additional testing to certify use for their services, and Zoom arranges for this testing as well.

-Most cable modem services provide significant savings, typically about $90 per year, for subscribers who purchase rather than rent a cable modem.
-Comcast®, Cox®, Time Warner Cable®, Bright House® and most other cable service providers offer a savings; but Mediacom®, Charter® and Cablevision®currently do not.
+Most cable modem services provide significant savings, typically $8 to $10 every month, for subscribers who purchase rather than rent a cable modem.
+Comcast®, Cox®, Time Warner Cable®, Bright House® and most other cable service providers offer a savings; but Mediacom®, Charter® and Cablevision® currently do not.

-Many cable service providers charge a monthly rental fee – typically adding up to about $90 per year – for Cable Modems that they provide to you.
-By purchasing and installing a Zoom Cable Modem, you can save this monthly rental fee.
-Over a relatively short period, you may be able to save many times the cost of your Zoom Cable Modem.
+Many cable service providers charge a monthly rental fee – typically adding up to about $100 or more per year – for cable modems that they provide to you.
+By purchasing and installing a Zoom cable modem, you can save this monthly rental fee.
+Over a relatively short period, you will likely save many times the cost of your Zoom cable modem.

-Zoom Cable Modems will connect to any computer or device that has an Ethernet port, including computers running any version of Windows, Mac OS, and Linux.
-Models 5352 and 5363 Cable Modems have a built-in wireless router for connection to wireless devices such as televisions, tablets, e-readers, handhelds, and phones.
-Model 5341J does not have built-in router functionality, but can connect to a router easily through its Ethernet port
+Zoom cable modems will connect to any computer or device that has an Ethernet port, including computers running any version of Windows, Mac OS, and Linux.
+Models 5363, 5360, 5354, and 5352 have a built-in wireless router for connection to any WIFi-compatible wireless devices such as televisions, tablets, e-readers, handhelds, and smartphones.
+Models 5345 and 5341J do not have built-in router functionality, but can connect to a router easily through their Ethernet ports.

 Founded in 1977, Zoom has many years of experience supporting users who connect to the Internet.
 Our support begins with intuitive user manuals and includes experienced support specialists based in Boston.